icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-closure.md

 ## Graceful connection closure

 Graceful connection closure shouldn't wait for streams to be closed.
-If the application wants communications on the streams to cease first, it's responsible for closing the streams and wait for their closure before closing the connection.
+If the application wants communications on the streams to cease first, it's responsible for closing the streams then wait for their closure before closing the connection.

 The closure of the connection on the client follows these steps: